commercelayer/commercelayer-cli-plugin-orders/README.md

 _See code: [src/commands/orders/save_payment_source_to_customer_wallet.ts](https://github.com/commercelayer/commercelayer-cli-plugin-orders/blob/main/src/commands/orders/save_payment_source_to_customer_wallet.ts)_

-## `cl-orders orders:save_shipping_address_to_customer_address_book ID`
+### `cl-orders orders:save_shipping_address_to_customer_address_book ID`

-Send this attribute if you want the order's shipping address to be saved in the customer's address book as a customer address.
+Send this attribute if you want the order's shipping address to be saved in the customer's address book as a customer address..

 ```
 USAGE